Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

 Fireplace Mantel Dimensions

-Outdoor Fireplace Dimensions
+Size of an Outdoor Fireplace

 An outdoor fireplace can make your backyard be utilized in all seasons, including winter.
-This type of fireplace usually comes in bigger sizes because they are out in the open and are more vulnerable to air and weather.
+This type usually comes in bigger sizes because they are out in the open and are more vulnerable to air and weather.

 Outdoor fireplaces can come in widths of 36 to 180 inches, a height of 48 to 180 inches, and a depth of 36 to 72 inches.